The Prophet and the Nun

-Men and women, asleep, still clutched to their steering wheels.
+Men and women, asleep, still clung to their steering wheels.
 Their heads blasted out of the windscreens or hung from the windows.
 Hundreds and hundreds of bodies covered the sidewalks and the streets.
 More must have been resting within the buildings, unmoving, untouched.

 Nobody moved, nobody talked, everyone rested in this cemetery, testimony of a dark miracle.

 The world had moved on.
 The city, now empty, stayed behind.

 Paris was dead, and the Great Ones were free.

 Letter, John Ricart Wilhelm to Horace Hastings (Interim Headmaster of the School of Winchester)